wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-speed-up-the-build-process/index.md

 ## Rough Analysis

-The time it takes to build my entire blog is also too long, I feel.
+The time the build process needs to build my entire blog is also too long, I feel.
 The thing that really sucks is that it will become slower with every new post I am writing (like this one) and every feature I add to the blog.
 So I added the simplest timing I know of, using `console.time()` and `console.timeEnd()`, see [the commit here][4].
 The output was this: